joshuar/go-hass-agent/docs/development/sensors.md

 ### Units() string

 What units the state should be represented as.
-If you have defined a `SensorDeviceClass` for this sensor, that will likely dictate the units you should use.
+Generally, if this sensor has a [device class](#deviceclass-typesdeviceclass), that will define the units.

 ### Category() string